MaksymBratsiun/CodeReviewAI/README.md

 ```
 - response
 ```
-{  "comments": "Downsides:  1.
-The project shows redundancy in dependency management tools and lacks automated testing, which is essential for maintaining code quality.2.
-The `ReviewRequest` model in `main.py` uses defaults that may not be universally applicable, suggesting a need for more flexible design practices.3.
-Error handling in `services.py` is insufficient, particularly in functions interacting with external APIs, which could lead to runtime errors or unhandled exceptions. ",
-  "rating": "3",
+**Solutions:**
+1. Enhance error handling and improve flexibility in design practices.
+2. Consolidate dependency management by choosing one package manager and organize modules for better maintainability.
+**Skills:**
-  "conclusion": ":  The developer demonstrates a good understanding of Python and FastAPI framework but needs to focus on robust error handling, eliminate redundancy, and include comprehensive documentation to improve maintainability and usability of the code.",
+The developer demonstrates a good understanding of Python, FastAPI, and asynchronous programming, but could focus on refining error handling and code documentation for better quality and maintainability.
-  "project_structure": [
-    ".gitignore",
-    "LICENSE",
-    "README.md",
-    "example.env",
-    "main.py",
-    "poetry.lock",
-    "pyproject.toml",
-    "requirements.txt",
-    "schemas.py",
-    "services.py"
-  ]
-}
+**Rating:**
+3 out of 5 for developer level: junior
 ```